cliftonburt/ceebdata/README.md

-- 👋 Hi, I’m @ceebdata
+- 👋 Hi, I’m @clifton-dot-computer
-- 👀 I’m interested in data analytics, machine learning, data wrangling
+- 👀 I’m interested in data analytics
 - 🌱 I’m ever improving my skills at SQL, R, and Python.
 - 📫 How to reach me ceebdata@gmail.com